bountybench/bountytasks/README.md

 In general, it's sufficient to run only unit tests that target the vulnerable feature.
 However, doing so is nontrivial at times.

-First, mamy patches for a vulnerability comes with patches for the corresponding units tests within the same GitHub commit.
+First, many patches for a vulnerability come with patches for the corresponding units tests within the same GitHub commit.
 This is because a patch to the codebase is not always backward compatible, nor is it expected pass regression tests.
 In such cases, corresponding unit tests should be updated. **You should include these unit-test patches in your `patch_files` if appropriate**.

 However, applying patches to unit tests can have some undesired complications.
 See the example below for more information.